xkollar/xkollar.github.io/data/posts/2026-02-15-yelling-at-ai.markdown

 why.
 Writing in ALL CAPS is how yelling is represented (in my current cultural context).
 So as I type in all caps, my brain decodes it as yelling.

-Boundary between text and source code blurs with AI.
+The boundary between text and source code blurs with AI.
 With Python, Haskell, sed, or other traditional programming languages the difference in form makes it easy to tell computer-speak from human-speak.
 With AI, even when you know you are writing for a machine, part of your brain still registers ALL CAPS as yelling.
-For a reader that context might vanish completely, all they see is the caps.
+For a reader that context might vanish completely.
+All they see is the caps.

 Practice does not make perfect: it makes permanent.
 Practicing yelling builds muscle memory.
 That pattern can leak beyond writing for AI.
 It can fire when